-The Fair Employment and Housing Council of the Department of Fair Employment and Housing (Council) finds that an emergency exists and that this proposed emergency regulation is necessary to address a situation that calls for immediate action to avoid serious harm to the public peace, health, safety or general welfare.
+The Fair Employment and Housing Council of the Department of Fair Employment and Housing (Council) finds that an emergency continues to exist and that this proposed readoption of the emergency regulations is necessary to address a situation that calls for immediate action to avoid serious harm to the public peace, health, safety or general welfare.

-This emergency rulemaking is necessary to address a conflict between regulations promulgated by the Council related to gender-neutral signage on restroom facilities and regulations promulgated by the Department of Industrial Relations (Cal/OSHA) regarding provision of a certain number of non-flushing toilet facilities separately marked for men and women in certain industries.
-Because the conflict between these two regulations put employers in a legal bind, and because Cal/OSHA has asserted health-related reasons for its regulations, the necessary grounds for emergency rulemaking are present here.
+This emergency readoption is necessary to address the ongoing conflict between regulations promulgated by the Council related to gender-neutral signage on restroom facilities and regulations promulgated by the Department of Industrial Relations (Cal/OSHA) regarding provision of a certain number of non-flushing toilet facilities separately marked for men and women in certain industries.
+Because the conflict between these two regulations put employers in a legal bind, and because Cal/OSHA has asserted health (hygiene)-related reasons for its regulations, the necessary grounds for emergency rulemaking are still present here.

 On July 1, 2017, Council regulations went into effect requiring that "[e]mployers and other covered entities with single-occupancy facilities under their control shall use gender-neutral signage for those facilities such as 'Restroom,' 'Unisex,' 'Gender Neutral,' 'All Gender Restroom,' etc." 2 CCR 11034(e)(2)(B).
-The language of this regulation is consistent with AB 1732 (Ting, Chapter 818, Statutes of 2016), enacted as Health and Safety Code 118600, which states that "[a]ll single-user toilet facilities in any business establishment, place of public accommodation, or state or local government agency shall be identified as all-gender toilet facilities by signage that complies with Title 24 of the California Code of Regulations."
+The regulatory language is consistent with AB 1732 (Ting, Chapter 818, Statutes of 2016), enacted as Health and Safety Code 118600, which states that "[a]ll single-user toilet facilities in any business establishment, place of public accommodation, or state or local government agency shall be identified as all-gender toilet facilities by signage that complies with Title 24 of the California Code of Regulations."